Noah Darvich: VfB Stuttgart

+Loan to SV Elversberg

+On 25 June 2026, Darvich moved to SV Elversberg, freshly promoted to Bundesliga, on a season-long loan.

 International career

-Born in Germany to a French-Iraqi father and a German mother, Darvich is eligible to represent Germany, Iraq, and France.
+Born in Germany to an Iraqi father and a French mother, Darvich is eligible to represent Germany, Iraq, and France internationally.
 He is a youth international for Germany, becoming a regular with the under-17 by 2022–23.

 In May 2023, he was selected by Christian Wück for the European Championship as Germany under-17's captain.

 He was among the standouts of the competition, proving to be decisive on several occasions, as Germany topped a pool including Portugal and title-holders France.
 With two assists, Darvich was later instrumental in his team 5–3 beating of Poland to reach the final of the tournament, the younger midfielder having made a total of four assists and two goals in five games.

 Style of play

-Darvich has been described as a creative and technically gifted player, with quick speed, dribbling and passing abilities.
+Darvich has technical skill, with attributes such as quick speed, dribbling and passing.
 Primarily an attacking midfielder, he is also able to play in a deeper role or further forward on the wing.

 From the very early stage of his career he has been hailed for his physical qualities and tactical adaptability.
 It has been suggested Darvich has a large release clause inserted into his contract.